tcsuder/RecReRate/README.md

 # REC - RE - RATE

-##### This website helps users find parks in Portland which match their specific interests, and allows users to comment and rate on individual parks.
+##### This website helps users find parks in Portland which match their specific interests, and allows users to comment and rate on individual parks. | February 1, 2016

 #### By: Tyler Suderman, Anna Becker, Jordan Meier, Charlie Carter